Skip to content

 What is fiber optic scope?

 A fiber optic scope is a flexible optical fiber bundle with an eyepiece on one end and a lens on the other that is used to examine and inspect small, difficult-to-reach places such as the insides of machines, locks, and the human body.
+Common examples include industrial fiberscopes and flexible fiberscopes, which are designed for inspection in tight spaces.

 How does a fiberscope camera work?

-A fibersccope allows someone to see inside of difficult-to-access areas by transmitting the image through a lens and fiber optic cable to an eyepiece.
-There usually are the two different types of fiber-optic bundles in a fiberscope camera.
-There is an illumination bundle – designed to carry light to the area in front of the lens.
-There is also the imaging bundle – designed to carry an image from the lens to the eyepiece.
+A fiberscope camera allows users to see inside difficult-to-access areas by transmitting the image through a lens and fiber optic cable to an eyepiece.
+There are typically two types of fiber-optic bundles in a fiberscope camera:

 What is the difference between borescope and fiberscope?